ibm-cloud-docs/CDN/how-to-order.md

    * Provide an **HTTP port**, an **HTTPS port**, or both.
 These fields indicate which protocol and port number can be used to contact the Origin server.
 For non-default port numbers, refer to [FAQs](/docs/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-http-and-https-port-numbers-are-allowed-for-akamai-) for a list of allowed port numbers.

       An **SSL certificate** option appears if you select HTTPS port.
-You can choose **Wildcard** or **DV SAN certificate** as your SSL Certificate option.
+You can choose **Wildcard** or **DV SAN certificate** as your SSL certificate option.
 Both offer the enhanced security provided by HTTPS.

 	  * **DV SAN certificate** (default) allows HTTPS traffic over your domain, but requires additional steps to verify.
 See [Completing Domain Control Validation for HTTPS](/docs/CDN?topic=CDN-completing-domain-control-validation-for-https-with-dv-san) to understand the steps that are required and time constraints that are involved with choosing this option.
 	  * **Wildcard certificate** allows HTTPS traffic only when using the **CNAME** and requires no further action on your part.